Screen NSW

 Screen NSW, formerly known as the New South Wales Film and Television Office, or FTO, and before that the New South Wales Film Corporation, is the NSW Government's screen agency, which supports the screen and digital games industries through a range of initiatives and promotes New South Wales as a premier screen destination.
-Screen NSW sits within the 24-Hour Economy, Screen and Sound division, as part of the Department of Creative Industries, Tourism, Hospitality and Sport.
+Screen NSW is its own division, as part of the Department of Creative Industries, Tourism, Hospitality and Sport.

 Between 1 April 2017 and 31 October 2024, it was part of Create NSW, an NSW Government agency that is responsible for supporting and promoting the arts, artists and the various cultural bodies within the state of New South Wales in Australia.
 The name "Screen NSW" ceased to exist within Create NSW between 1 April 2017 and September 2019, when a restructure resurrected the brand.
-On 1 November 2024, a department restructure split Screen NSW and Sound NSW from Create NSW, and now Screen NSW sits within a new 24-Hour Economy, Screen and Sound division.
+On 1 November 2024, a department restructure split Screen NSW and Sound NSW from Create NSW, moving Screen NSW into a new 24-Hour Economy, Screen and Sound division.
+On 22 December 2025, Screen NSW became a standalone division in the Department of Creative Industries, Tourism, Hospitality and Sport.

-As of July 2022, Kyas Hepworth is the Head of Screen NSW.
+As of 16 March 2026, Kylie Munnich is the Executive Director, Screen NSW.
+From 2022–2025, Kyas Hepworth was the Head of Screen NSW.